 Materials Required: Note paper, pens, pencils and one copy of TDY orders

-Students may be billeted on the east or west side of base, a minimum of 3 miles to training location & dining facility.
-Recommend rental car or call Kirtland Vehicle Operations at DSN 246-2297 (Comm: 505-846-2297) to request a U-Drive-It vehicle.
+Transportation: Students may be billeted on the east or west side of base, a minimum of 3 miles to the training location and dining facility.
+Recommend a unit-funded rental car, or call Kirtland Vehicle Operations at DSN 246-2297 (Comm: 505-846-2297) to request a U-Drive-It vehicle.
+Students funded by AETC TDY-to-School funds should refer to the TDY-to-School handbook for rental car information: https://tdytoschool.us.af.mil/login/.